EvilDindon/ES-THEME-ARCADEPLANET/README.md

 # ES-THEME-ARCADEPLANET
- Theme for Emulation Station compatible with Batocera >=V30, Emuelec >=4.0 and Retrobat >= 4.0 By EvilDindon (Mickaël ISMAN), 2021.
+ Theme for Emulation Station compatible with Batocera >=V30, Emuelec >=4.0 and Retrobat >= 4.0 By EvilDindon (Mickaël ISMAN), 2021, based on "Carbon".

  Features :
  - 2 System Views (Vertical and Horizontal)
  - 10 Gamelist Views (using a lot logo and boxart)
- - Some custom artwork and animations
+ - Some custom background music, artwork and animations

   # ** IMPORTANT **